ashmit0920/Portfolio-Optimization-Tool/README.md

 - **Enhance the Model:** Incorporate more sophisticated risk measures, such as Value at Risk (VaR) or Conditional Value at Risk (CVaR).

-- **User Interface:** Building a web interface using Flask or Dash to allow users to input their own preferences and view results dynamically.
+- **User-defined constraints:** Allow users to set specific constraints, such as minimum and maximum allocation for each asset, or constraints on sector or asset type allocations.

 - **Performance Monitoring:** Set up a system to track the performance of the optimized portfolio over time and compare it with benchmarks.